-2.3 C55x CPU
+2.2 C55x CPU

-The TMS320C5535, 'C5534, 'C5533, and 'C5532 fixed-point digital signal processors (DSP) are based on the C55x CPU 3.3 generation processor core.
+The TMS320C5515 fixed-point digital signal processor (DSP) is based on the C55x CPU 3.3 generation processor core.
 The C55x DSP architecture achieves high performance and low power through increased parallelism and total focus on power savings.
 The CPU supports an internal bus structure that is composed of one program bus, three data read buses (one 32-bit data read bus and two 16-bit data read buses), two 16-bit data write buses, and additional buses dedicated to peripheral and DMA activity.
 These buses provide the ability to perform up to four data reads and two data writes in a single cycle.
 Each DMA controller can perform one 32-bit data transfer per cycle, in parallel and independent of the CPU activity.